seanhess/hyperbole/docs/interactivity-inputs.md

-We've seen `button` in quite a few examples.
-Hyperbole provides a few other high-level inputs to easily tie interactivity to an `Action`, such as `search`, `dropdown`, and `option`
+Hyperbole provides a few other high-level inputs to tie interactivity to an `Action`, such as `dropdown`, and `option`.
+Notice how we again use a partially-applied constructor, this time with a custom `UserInput`

+    #EMBED Example.Interactivity.Inputs instance HyperView Dropper

     #EMBED Example.Interactivity.Inputs data Planet